SSC-HoCgroup/miniproject-devlog/README.md

 #### Step 3: Use Git + GitHub to Save Your Code Base

-After you've created your new Rails project, you want to create a git repository on your computer (a "local" copy), as well as a repository on GitHub to store it online (a "remote" copy).
+After you've created your new Rails project, you'll need to create a git repository on your computer (a "local" copy), as well as a repository on GitHub to store it online (a "remote" copy).

 To do this, navigate to your new Rails project in the Command Line: